-Join us to help get Scouting 100% active this fall in the Old Hickory Council!
+Join us to help get Scouting 100% active this spring in the Old Hickory Council!
 We are a family and can join together to achieve this goal.
 We invite all Unit Leaders and Commissioners view our "BE PREPARED" webinar series in the Old Hickory Council where we share various ideas on virtual Scouting, programs, best practices, available resources for your unit, and real examples from fellow Unit Leaders.

 Be Prepared Webinar Series